gruevyhat/ik/house_rules.md

 If a weapon has both two-handed and one-handed attack modifiers, the Ogrun may use the weapon one-handed with the (lower) two-handed modified.
 If the weapon may not usually be used one-handed, the Ogrun may use it one-handed with a -2 penalty.

 ## DEADLY WAR{NOUN}S
 Physical attacks on warjacks/warbeasts are -1d6 damage.
 Physical attacks made by warjacks/warbeasts are +1d6 damage.
-Spells and elemental conditions affect war{noun}s normally.
+Spells and elemental conditions affect war{noun}s normally, as do artillery weapons.

 # Specific Spells, Skills, and Abilities